streetpea/chiaki-ng/docs/setup/controlling.md

 #### Switching Dpad Mode

-Use `L3+R3` to switch between regular dpad and dpad touch emulation while in game.
+Use the dpad touch switch button combo (default is `L1+R1+Dpad Up` but it's user configurable in settings->Controllers) to switch between regular dpad and dpad touch emulation while in game.

 #### Examples